ahlamahme/deploy-angular-with-workflow/README.md

 ## workflow

-The workflow contain two jobs and deploy:
+The workflow contains two jobs build and deploy:

 ## In build job